Critical Role campaign two: Production and format

 The show's format was initially largely unchanged from the later episodes of the first campaign with videos of the cast and battle maps presented in three-to-five-hour episodes.
 During the second campaign's run, technical changes to subtitles and character information were introduced.
-Since February 28, 2019, a D&D Beyond-branded Twitch overlay has been available to viewers using web browsers to watch live.
-The overlay displays character-status information and allows viewers to access digital character sheets but it is not available on the Video on demand (VOD) channels on Twitch and YouTube.
-Episodes 1 through 53 were captioned by the same fan group that transcribed Campaign One.
+A D&D Beyond-branded Twitch overlay was available to viewers using web browsers to watch live after February 28, 2019.
+The overlay displayed character-status information and allowed viewers to access digital character sheets.
+This was not available on the YouTube platform or for Twitch video on demand (VOD) viewers.
+Episodes 1 through 53 were captioned by the same fan group that transcribed Campaign one.
 From Episode 54 onward, episodes were transcribed live on Twitch by a professional transcription service.
 The YouTube VOD relied on YouTube's auto-generated captions until the broadcast transcription was reviewed and added "within a week or so of upload".

-Like previous campaign, episodes 1 through 51 were aired live on the Geek & Sundry Twitch and YouTube channels, and on the Legendary Digital Networks' Alpha service.
-Critical Role Productions separated from Geek & Sundry and Legendary Digital Networks in February 2019.
-After the split, the Critical Role series ceased to be distributed on Alpha, and live broadcasts and VODs were exclusively distributed on Critical Role's YouTube and Twitch channels.
-Alpha was shut down several weeks after the split.
+The show was primarily filmed in a simultaneous multi-camera setup with two cameras at the players and a third at Mercer, the Dungeon Master.
+A fourth camera was used during battle scenes "to show a close-up of the miniatures and models used for in-game combat".
+The audience sees the camera feeds "arranged in a single window".
+The cast is seated together at a custom game table which was introduced to the set during the first campaign.
+It was designed by Wyrmwood to allow the cast to "see each other and interact with each other" while they are filmed from multiple sides.
+Mercer is positioned behind a gamemaster's screen in the inset portion with space for his notes; in the center of the table, there is an area for the miniatures and maps used in combat.

 Changes during the COVID-19 pandemic

 On March 17, 2020, as a result of the COVID-19 pandemic, the show went on an unplanned hiatus.
 The show returned with the 100th episode of the campaign on July 20, 2020; before then, a video explaining how the production team was implementing the guidelines within the Hollywood White Paper and setting out the social distancing requirements that would be followed was uploaded to Critical Role's YouTube channel.
-The measures included the cast being seated at separate tables, spaced at least 7 ft apart rather than being seated around their custom gaming table.
+The measures included the cast being seated at separate tables, spaced at least 7 ft apart, rather than being seated around their custom game table.
+The cast used "laser pointers when issuing directions to the DM during combat".
 In addition, each cast member had an individual camera and the on-set production team was reduced to a skeleton crew.
 The show also switched to pre-recorded episodes rather than airing live.
 These changes were present until the end of the campaign on June 3, 2021.